Dissertation Advisor(s): Suvir Kaul

 Graduate Coordinator, Department of English, University of Pennsylvania

-Chris Chan is the Graduate Coordinator for the Department of English at Penn.
-He received his B.A. (hons., summa cum laude, 2013) in English and chemistry from Rutgers University, and his M.A. and Ph.D. degrees (2015, 2020) in English from Penn.
-His dissertation, Communal Lyricisms and the Lyricization of English Poetry, 1650–1790, was a co-recipient of the Department's Diane Hunter Dissertation Prize (2020).
+Chris Chan is the Graduate Coordinator for the Department of English at the University of Pennsylvania (Penn).
+He received his B.A. (hons., summa cum laude) in English and Chemistry from Rutgers University, and his M.A. and Ph.D. in English from Penn.
+His dissertation, Communal Lyricisms and the Lyricization of English Poetry, 1650–1790, was a co-recipient of the Department's Diane Hunter Dissertation Prize.

-After receiving his Ph.D., Chris completed a Postdoctoral Research Fellowship at Ghent University ('UGent,' Belgium, 2021-24), where he taught courses for the Department of Literary Studies.
+After receiving his Ph.D., Chris completed a Postdoctoral Research Fellowship at Ghent University ('UGent,' Belgium, 2021-24), where he taught B.A. and M.A. courses in English Literature for the Department of Literary Studies.
 At UGent, he also served as Grant Writer and Project Manager for HACIDA: Humor and Conflict in the Digital Age under the direction of Andrew Bricker.
-His scholarship has appeared in Eighteenth-Century Studies and Eighteenth-Century Life.
+His scholarship has appeared in Eighteenth-Century Studies and Eighteenth-Century Life, and he has also contributed to the Dutch-language Belgian newspaper De Morgen.

-Outside of his work for Penn, Chris runs ABC Editing Services, an independent business that offers editorial support to researchers writing across the academic genres and disciplines.
-He also has previous professional experience in education consultancy and pharmaceuticals; find out more on his LinkedIn page.
+Outside of his work for Penn, Chris runs ABC Editing Services, an independent business that offers editorial support to researchers writing across the disciplines.
+His previous professional experience includes roles in education consultancy and pharmaceuticals; find out more on LinkedIn.